suffolklibraries/lgc/content/collections/events/beccles-wild-about-art-market.md

     content:
       -
         type: text
-        text: 'In addition, there will be a makers’ market, hands-on family activities and street entertainment as well as locally-sourced food and drink, all creating a mini festival feel to attract local as well as out-of-season visitors.'
+        text: 'In addition, there will be a makers’ market, hands-on family activities and street entertainment as well as locally-sourced food and drink, all creating a mini festival feel.'
   -
     type: heading
     attrs: